 They are the team behind #Bloodnormal.
 A campaign for Bodyform/Libresse that aims to normalise periods.
-It is the first campaign in ad history to show period blood and has been hailed as groundbreaking by the likes of the BBC, Newsweek and The Guardian.
+It is the first campaign in ad history to show period blood.
+It made normality revolutionary and has been hailed as groundbreaking by the likes of the BBC, Newsweek and The Guardian.

-They Creative Directed a project called The Trash Isles, attempting to declare the world's largest trash patch in the ocean, an official country through the United Nations.
+They Creative Directed The Trash Isles campaign in partnership with LadBible and Plastic Oceans Project.
+It declared the world's largest trash patch in the ocean an official country through The United Nations.

 Earlier this year they completed a podcast series for the London Metropolitan Police that told the “heart-stopping” true stories of foiled UK terror attacks.
 It reached number two in the iTunes podcast charts.